shaojun/open_docs/projects/edge/install_deepstream_python_apps.md

 ```
 pip3 install ./pyds-1.1.0-py3-none*.whl
 ```
-you may see errors, then check `4.1.1`
+you may see errors like:

+> Failed building wheel for pycairo

+then check `4.1.1`.

 #### 4.1.1 pip wheel troubleshooting
 Please make sure you upgrade pip if the wheel installation fails
 ```